Relational Infrastructure

 Why it matters

-If every friendship in a group runs through you, the group is a hub and spokes, and it dies the month you're busy.
-Groups survive when the members are connected to each other, not just to the founder, so every introduction you make is structural work that keeps the thing alive without you.
-The returns come back personally too.
-Each introduction turns you into a doorway between networks, which is exactly where new opportunities, ideas, and people flow, and both people remember who connected them for years.
-It's one of the few moves in social life where everyone involved comes out ahead.
+If every friendship in a group runs through you, the group is a hub with spokes, and it dies the month you get busy.
+Groups survive when the members are connected to each other, not just to the founder, so every introduction you make is quiet structural work that keeps the thing alive without you at the center of it.
+You're not just adding a friendship; you're adding an edge to the network, and networks with more edges are the ones that last.

 What to practice